Sameer68/shopping-list/README.md

 const clearBtn = document.getElementById('clearBtn');
 ```

-Now we can add a simple event listener to our 'add' button to insert a new element into our list based on the input value.
+Now we can add a simple event listener (using [`addEventListener`][addEventListener]) to our 'add' button to insert a new element into our list based on the input value.

 Our first version of the event listener can be added at the bottom of the file.